Panthera: Classification

+Panthera was named and described by Lorenz Oken in 1816 who placed all the spotted cats in this group.
 During the 19th and 20th centuries, various explorers and staff of natural history museums suggested numerous subspecies, or at times called "races", for all Panthera species.
 The taxonomist Reginald Innes Pocock reviewed skins and skulls in the zoological collection of the Natural History Museum, London, and grouped subspecies described, thus shortening the lists considerably.
+Reginald Innes Pocock revised the classification of this genus in 1916 as comprising the tiger (P. tigris), lion (P. leo), jaguar (P. onca), and leopard (P. pardus) on the basis of common features of their skulls.
 Since the mid-1980s, several Panthera species became subjects of genetic research, mostly using blood samples of captive individuals.
 Study results indicate that many of the lion and leopard subspecies are questionable because of insufficient genetic distinction between them.
 Subsequently, it was proposed to group all African leopard populations to P. p. pardus and retain eight subspecific names for Asian leopard populations.
+Results of genetic analysis indicate that the snow leopard (formerly Uncia uncia) also belongs to the genus Panthera (P. uncia), a classification that was accepted by IUCN Red List assessors in 2008.

 Based on genetic research, it was suggested to group all living sub-Saharan lion populations into P. l. leo.

 Results of phylogeographic studies indicate that the Western and Central African lion populations are more closely related to those in India and form a different clade than lion populations in Southern and East Africa; southeastern Ethiopia is an admixture region between North African and East African lion populations.

 Black panthers do not form a distinct species, but are melanistic specimens of the genus, most often encountered in the leopard and jaguar.